Why SEO Is Useful For Self-Publishing Authors

 Attracting potential readers involves creating content that will interest them.

-The prime function of SEO is to help you attract as many people as possible to your site or blog.
+The primary function of SEO is to help you attract as many people as possible to your site or blog.

 Hopefully, they will stay long enough to read your post or page and notice your book promotion widgets or buy links.